Sarsoo/SLP-Training/README.md

 # Shallow Neural Network Training Coursework

 Evaluating a neural network using the MatLab `cancer_dataset`.
+Development contained in the [nncw.ipynb](nncw.ipynb) notebook.

 1. Evaluate the network's tendency to overfit by varying the number of epochs and hidden layers being used
 2. Multiple classifier performance using majority vote